Team5599/BNCHS-Sentinels-Website-v5/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-To learn more about Redux, take a look at the following resources:
-- [Redux Fundamentals](https://redux.js.org/tutorials/fundamentals/part-1-overview) - Learn the core concepts, principles, and patterns of Redux
-- [Redux Tutorials](https://redux.js.org/tutorials/index) - More resources for learning Redux

-## Deploying to Heroku
+## Deploying to Production

-The ``heroku`` branch is responsible for deploying to our live production server Heroku.

-You cannot push directly to the ``heroku`` branch.
-You must create a pull request to merge your branch into the ``heroku`` branch.
-When you create a pull request, an ESLint check is run against your changes.
+The ``production`` branch is responsible for deploying to our VPS.
+To make changes to the website, create a pull request to merge your changes into the ``production`` branch.

-The ESLint check is responsible for catching breaking bugs and unoptimizations before being deployed to Heroku.

-Once the ESLint check is successful, the pull request can be merged.
-When merging is complete, GitHub Actions runs our "Heroku Deploy action", uploading the changes to our Heroku host.

 ## API